Tribunal staff will review your Reply to make sure that necessary information has been provided such as:

 A copy of your Reply will be sent to the Applicant.
 If your Reply raises anything new or makes allegations against in the Applicant, the Applicant may have a chance respond to your Reply.

 The Notification and your Reply are reviewed by a Tribunal member (referred to as the Part 4 Review).
 This review is completed to decide whether to continue with proceedings or dismiss the Notification using the following criteria set out in section 23 and 24 of the Act.
 The Tribunal looks at whether:

 The Tribunal will provide a written decision of the Part 4 Review to both you the Respondent and the Applicant.
 The decision will either be to continue with proceedings or to dismiss the Notification.

-If the Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, community elders or other organizations.
+If the Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, and/or community elders.